Choosing the Perfect Christmas Tree

 In the past, people have expressed concerns about how environmentally and socially responsible chopping down a Christmas tree could be.

-It’s true: reusing the same artificial tree for several years does have some benefits.
-But the advantages of harvesting your own Christmas tree shouldn’t be ignored:
+While it’s true that reusing the same artificial tree for several years does have some benefits, there are also many advantages of harvesting your own Christmas tree that shouldn’t be ignored:

 Then there are the real Christmas tree benefits that reach beyond the realm of policy: the way the fresh scent of an evergreen tree invigorates the spirit, for example, or the way the soft glow of Christmas tree lights seems to push back winter’s chill.

 And of course, the experiences and memories gained by cutting down a Christmas tree with your children and family are certain to be remembered fondly over the years.
 There are many great lessons that can be taught in the wilderness or in the aisles of a tree farm in the winter, and many magical experiences left to be had by families venturing out in pursuit of their hand-selected holiday centerpiece.

 Choosing and cutting your own Christmas tree is easy to do with a little know-how.
 When you choose a real tree for your holiday tree, you not only keep a tradition; you give back in so many other ways.